+- More time (or space) does not always increase computational power - However, this only works for extremely fast-growing, very unnatural functions Markus Krötzsch, 5th Dec 2022 Complexity Theory slide 18 of 19 What have we learned?
-- More time (or space) does not always increase computational power - However, this only works for extremely fast-growing, very unnatural functions "Fortunately, the gap phenomenon cannot happen for time bounds t that anyone would ever be interested in" 1 Main insight: better stick to constructible functions

-1 Allender, Loui, Reagan: Complexity Theory.
-In Computing Handbook, 3rd ed., CRC Press, 2014

-Markus Krötzsch, 1st Dec 2021

-Complexity Theory slide 18 of 19
+- · More time (or space) does not always increase computational power - However, this only works for extremely fast-growing, very unnatural functions "Fortunately, the gap phenomenon cannot happen for time bounds t that anyone would ever be interested in" 1 Main insight: better stick to constructible functions &lt;sup>1 Allender, Loui, Reagan: Complexity Theory.
+In Computing Handbook, 3rd ed., CRC Press, 2014 Markus Krötzsch, 5th Dec 2022 Complexity Theory slide 18 of 19 Hierarchy theorems tell us that more time/space leads to more power:

-Summary and Outlook

-Hierarchy theorems tell us that more time/space leads to more power: